-I am a PhD candidate at SFU in the Network Systems Lab (NSL) working with Prof. Mohamed Hefeeda.
+I am a University Research Associate at SFU, working with working with Prof. Mohamed Hefeeda at the Network Systems Lab (NSL).
+I have received my PhD from SFU in 2019.
 My research interests are in computer networking.
 Specifically, I work on multimedia networking, distribution networks, and cloud computing.
 My recent research focuses on building efficient networking protocols, e.g., multicast, in data center and ISP networks.
-Before joining NSL, I worked as a Research Assistant at Qatar Computing Research Institute in the Distributed Systems group.
+Before joining SFU, I worked as a Research Assistant at Qatar Computing Research Institute in the Distributed Systems group.
 I worked as a Software Development Engineer at Mentor Graphics Egypt.
 I got my BSc degree in Computer Engineering from Cairo University, my BSc graduation thesis is data mining on GPUs.

 - Multimedia networking